fyquah/hardcaml_zprize/zprize/msm_pippenger/README.md

 The AWS shell uses roughly 20% of the resources available on the FPGA.
-We tuned our MSM implementation to use the remaining resources as much as possible while still being able to succesfully route in Vivado.
+We tuned our MSM implementation to use the remaining resources as much as possible while still being able to successfully route in Vivado.

 ```
 +----------------------------+--------+--------+--------+--------+--------+--------+